guinmoon/llmfarm_core.swift/README.md

 ```

-# Projects based on this library:
+# Projects based on this library
  * ## [LLM Farm](https://github.com/guinmoon/LLMFarm)
 App to run LLaMA and other large language models locally on iOS and MacOS.